awsdocs/aws-net-developer-guide/doc_source/net-dg-config-netcore.md

 }
 ```

-To use the `Configuration` object to get the AWS options, first add the `AWSSDK.Extensions.NETCore.Setup` NuGet package\.
-Then, add your options to the configuration file\.
+To use the `Configuration` object to get the *AWS* options, first add the `AWSSDK.Extensions.NETCore.Setup` NuGet package\.
+Then, add your options to the configuration file as described next\.

 Notice one of the files added to the `ConfigurationBuilder` is called `$"appsettings.{env.EnvironmentName}.json"`\.
-If you look at the Debug tab in your project’s properties, you can see this file is set to **Development**\.
+If you look at the **Debug** tab in your project's properties, you can see this file is set to **Development**\.
 This works great for local testing because you can put your configuration in the `appsettings.Development.json` file, which is read\-only during local testing\.
-When you deploy an Amazon EC2 instance that has `EnvironmentName` set to **Production**, this file is ignored and the AWS SDK for \.NET falls back to the IAM credentials and region configured for the Amazon EC2 instance\.
+When you deploy an Amazon EC2 instance that has `EnvironmentName` set to **Production**, this file is ignored and the AWS SDK for \.NET falls back to the IAM credentials and Region configured for the Amazon EC2 instance\.

 The following configuration settings show examples of the values you can add in the `appsettings.Development.json` file in your project to supply AWS settings\.